-Your Society are huge supporters of local producers and work closely with them to make sure we pay them a fair price and offer a good range of local products to our customers.
+Your Society is a huge supporter of local producers.
+We work closely with them to make sure we pay them a fair price and offer a good range of local products to our customers.

 ‘Nowadays, people choosing to eat meat should eat responsibly sourced meat.
 It is the most important thing they can do in terms of being better for the environment and more sustainable,’ Tony explains.